Here’s a visual demo based around a very popular verse in S.Layl about giving Charity and a craft activity for S.Layl – a Sura of Opposites!

 - Make 6 sections on the white card

 - Let your child decorate each to how he or she wishes.
-For the Giver and Stingy we quotes the qualities given in the verse
+For the Giver and Stingy we quoted the qualities given in the verse

 - Optional: Make little arrows with the Arabic terminology to point to the corresponding white section.
 This helps test their memory with Arabic vocab (Al Layl & An Nahar, Adh Dhakara & Al Untha, Al Usra & Al Yusra)